tzyguan/member-list/README.md

 So that the table will have the list of all members.
-I will specify their name, email, and telephone number And those infomation will appear on the first row along with current date and time.
+I will specify their name, email, and telephone number And those infomation will appear on the first row along with unique ID number, current date, and time.
 ```

 ### Remove member information